 Evaluates and measures success of the departments of Career Services, Counseling Services, Health Services, Residential Engagement and Student Conduct.

-Manages the departmental leaders, holding them accountable for results of: individual and shared goals; coordination and collaboration within Student Affairs and community stakeholders; and commitment to excellence.
+Manages and supports departmental leaders, holding them accountable for results of: individual and shared goals; coordination and collaboration within Student Affairs and community stakeholders; and commitment to excellence.

-Serves as a co-chair for the Westfield State Experience, working closely with Academic Affairs and other Divisions on planning, implementation and assessment of this signature program.
+Serve as a co-chair for the Westfield State Experience working closely with Academic Affairs and other Divisions on planning, implementation and assessment of this signature program.

 Provides senior line contact and problem resolution for parents, students and others to assist in optimizing the student's educational experience.

 Serves as the Senior Conduct Officer, overseeing the management of the student conduct system.